ethan-wickstrom/aigrab/RELEASING.md

 Add these repository secrets:

 1. `NPM_TOKEN`
-   - npm publish token with access to the `aigrab` package.
+   - npm publish token with access to the `grabr` package.
    - Used by `.github/workflows/release.yml`.

 2. `RELEASE_PLEASE_TOKEN`